 Federal Litigation and Appeals Clinic

 Students take on substantial responsibilities in their work, which includes conducting live hearings, arguing cases to courts of appeal, conducting direct testimony and cross examination, negotiating settlements, counseling clients, communicating with opposing counsel and other tasks that may arise.
-Students receive guidance and direction from Professors Frankel and Hufe while still playing the lead role in their cases.
+Students receive guidance and direction from Professor Hufe while still playing the lead role in their cases.

 - Convincing a three-judge federal court of appeals, that a person was wrongly convicted and sentenced to life in prison because the trial court violated his constitutional rights.
 Read more here.